 Anyone who cooks regularly can tell you, sometimes it can seem like staying safe in the kitchen is a losing battle.
-Between high temperature cooktops, sharp implements, and food-borne illnesses, there are any number of pitfalls ready to trip you up when you are cooking for your friends or loved ones (or for yourself!).
+Between high-temperature cooktops, sharp implements, and food-borne illnesses, there is any number of pitfalls ready to trip you up when you are cooking for your friends or loved ones (or for yourself!).
 Whatever cookware you’re using, here are the top health and safety concerns you may face when cooking in the kitchen.

 Stainless steel cookware is one of the safest types of cookware you could use in the kitchen.
 Stainless steel is extremely durable, will not corrode or degrade in the face of highly acidic foods, and it can easily be sterilized for maximum food safety.

 One small health concern is that stainless steel, especially in higher-end cookware sets, may come with a core or cladding of aluminum, copper, or other metals in the bottom or sides of the pan, to better conduct heat through the cookware.
 If the stainless steel is worn or scratched away, it is possible that those metals may be exposed.
 If this happens, dispose of the pan, as there is a potential for these metals to leach into your food.

 Aluminum is a cheap and popular option for durable, easy to use cookware.
 Aluminum cookware is usually sealed so that the metal cannot leach into food, and it has a similar shiny, hard finish to stainless steel, which makes it easy to clean and sterilize.